SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Introduction

+\code{} v1 was able to calculate only the 1-loop supersymmetric virtual corrections, whereas, as widely discussed in the literature \cite{Hall:1993gn, Carena:1994bv, Hamzaoui:1998nu, Carena:1999py, Babu:1999hn, Isidori:2001fv, Isidori:2002qe, DP, BCRS, Foster:2006ze, Crivellin:2008mq, Hofer:2009xb, Crivellin:2009ar, Girrbach:2009uy, Crivellin:2010gw, Crivellin:2010er}, in the regime of large $\tan\beta$ or large trilinear $A$-terms so-called chirally enhanced corrections must be taken into account.
 Chiral enhancement is always related to fermion-Higgs couplings.
-Because these couplings have mass-dimension 4, the corresponding corrections have the property that they do not vanish in the decoupling limit ($m_{\rm{SUSY}}\to\infty$) but rather converge to a constant.
+Because these couplings have mass-dimension 4, the corresponding corrections do not vanish in the decoupling limit ($m_{\rm{SUSY}}\to\infty$) but rather converge to a constant.
 This in turn also means that the flavor-changing neutral Higgs couplings, which are induced by chirally-enhanced SUSY corrections, are still relevant for heavy SUSY particles.
-Thus, especially for observables which are sensitive to Higgs contributions (like for example $B_{s,d}\to\mu^+\mu^-$ or $B_{d,s}$ mixing), the consistent resummation and inclusion of all chirally enhanced corrections is very important.
+Thus, especially for observables which are sensitive to Higgs contributions (like for example $B_{s,d}\to\mu^+\mu^-$ or $B_{d,s}$ mixing), the consistent resummation and inclusion of chirally enhanced corrections to all orders of perturbation theory is very important.

-In Ref.~\cite{JRCRIV} such resummation was performed in the most general MSSM taking into account all possible sources of chiral enhancement; in the decoupling limit ($m_{\rm{SUSY}}\gg v1,v2$ analytical formulae has been given.
-Results of ref.~\cite{JRCRIV} has been implemented in \code{} v2.
+In Ref.~\cite{JRCRIV} such resummation was performed in the most general MSSM taking into account all possible sources of chiral enhancement; in the decoupling limit ($m_{\rm{SUSY}}\gg v_1,v_2$) analytical formulae has been given.
+Results of ref.~\cite{JRCRIV} has been implemented in \code{} v2.0.
 The consistent treatment of all chirally enhanced effects in the general MSSM (and the corresponding threshold corrections), including correct calculation of neutral Higgs penguins in such scenario, is a unique feature of \code{} v2 not shared at the moment by other publicly available programs calculating rare decays in the supersymmetric models.

-In addition we added in new version several new routines calculating additional physical observables (mostly in lepton sector).
-All processes which can be calculated by \code{} v2 are listed in Table~\ref{tab:proc}.
+In \code{} v2.5 the input and output routines for reading and writing files in SLHA2~\cite{SLHA2} format have been significantly generalized and simplified, so that the program accepts most of the output files produced by other codes calculating MSSM spectra and processes.
+The output of \code{} itself is now by default written to the file {\tt susy\_flavor.out} and, as described in more details in Section~\ref{sec:output} and Appendix~\ref{app:output}, has a SLHA2-like block structure. \code{} v2.5 allows also for easier comparison the relative importance of contributions from various MSSM sectors, providing new debug control variables which allow to separately switch on/off contributions from diagrams with gauge+Higgs bosons, gluinos, charginos and neutralinos circulating in loops (see Section~\ref{sec:debug}).
+Also, new routines calculating rates of rare decays of top quark to Higgs boson in the MSSM, based on Ref.~\cite{T2UH}, has been added.

 Several other programs allowing to analyze various aspects of the MSSM flavor phenomenology have been published.
 The most relevant to \code~are: {\tt CPsuperH}~\cite{Apostolos}, {\tt SusyBSG}~\cite{Pietro}, {\tt SPheno}~\cite{Porod}, {\tt SuperIso}~\cite{Mahmoudi} and {\tt SUSEFLAV}~\cite{DeSuVe}. {\tt SusyBSG} is dedicated to high-precision predictions for $B\to X_s \gamma$ while {\tt CPsuperH} and {\tt SuperIso} calculate processes similar to the ones computed by \code.
 However, these existing codes are restricted to the Minimal Flavor Violation scenario, whereas \code{} can simultaneously calculate the set of rare decays listed in Table~\ref{tab:proc} without any (apart from the $R$-parity conservation) restrictions on the choice of MSSM parameters.
 Other publicly available codes that are relevant to \code{} (which can e.g. calculate the MSSM soft parameters used as input to \code, or for the same set of input parameters calculate non-FCNC related observables) are {\tt FeynHiggs}\cite{Sven}, {\tt SoftSUSY}\cite{Ben}, {\tt SuSpect}\cite{Suspect}, {\tt MicrOMEGAs}\cite{micromega}, {\tt DarkSUSY}\cite{darksusy} and {\tt NMHDECAY}\cite{nmhdecay}.